How to Have More Effective 1 on 1 Meetings With Your Team

 Asking about their family may actually hijack the focus.
 So let the other person choose to share how they are doing, both personally and professionally.

-• Be sure to take notes (maintain a record to circle back on specific items)
+(Be sure to take notes and maintain a record that you can circle back to review)

 Talk to the employee about their career aspirations and how they see themselves growing within the organization.
 Provide guidance on how they can achieve their goals and offer opportunities for growth and development.